Multiple Instance Learning

 Bag encoding for MIL:

-Several bag encoding algorithms are developed to represent bags in MIL.
+To learn a classifier at bag-level, bags can be encoded by using their instance frequencies in specific regions of the data space.
+Several encoding algorithms are developed to represent bags in MIL.
 Then, bags are classified by using random forests.

 Link for the R codes: [R_codes]